 How noticeable is partner movement?

-Motion control is good on both; the Euro Top damped bigger turns slightly better, while the Pillow Top had a touch more vibration on major movements.
+Partner disturbance was low on both.
+The Euro Top damped bigger turns a bit cleaner, while the Pillow Top showed slightly more vibration on major movements.

 Is either model a good choice for lightweight side sleepers?

-They can work, but shoulder pressure is the risk point; the Pillow Top is usually the safer starting feel, while very sensitive shoulders may want a softer category.
+They can work, but shoulder comfort is the usual weak spot.
+The Pillow Top is typically the safer starting point, and very sensitive shoulders may do better with a softer category.